camerahub/camerahub/docs/INSTALL-KUBERNETES.md

 It is recommended that you install CameraHub into its own namespace, and not into `default`.

+## Secrets

+Add your own secret environment files (either global or per-environment) with your site-specific config in, using the variables described in
+`README.md`.
+Your `.env` files won't get added to the git repo due to the `.gitignore` file.

+* `kubernetes/kustomize/camerahub.env`
+* `kubernetes/overlays/dev/dev.env`
+* `kubernetes/overlays/prod/prod.env`

 ## Production

 The production Kustomize overlay configures CameraHub as a 2-replica deployment of CameraHub, deployed from the `latest` Docker image,